COVID-19

 The recommended interval between doses of a mixed schedule is 8–12 weeks, regardless of which brands are used.

-Doses do not need to be repeated if the interval is >12 weeks.
+Doses do not need to be repeated if the interval between doses is >12 weeks.

 Mixed schedules for children who turn 5 or 12 between doses